PotHix/pothix.github.com/content/post/yearly-review-2017.md

 yearly information. 😞

-What I did to get the information I need was to look month by month and take screenshots in my cellphone.
+What I did to get the information I need was to look month by month and take screenshots on my cell phone.
 It was not so easy or pleasant but here is the data regarding my steps:

 [![Number of steps from January to May](/images/stats/2017/yir/steps-jan.jpg "Number of steps from January to May")](/images/stats/2017/yir/steps-jan.jpg "")